Dadido3/go-typst/README.md

 - PDF, SVG and PNG generation.
 - All typst-cli parameters are [available as a struct](cli-options.go), which makes it easy to discover all available options.
 - Encoder to convert go values into typst markup which can be injected into typst documents.
+This includes image.Image by using the [Image wrapper](image.go).
 - Any stderr will be returned as go error value, including line number, column and file path of the error.
 - Uses stdio; No temporary files will be created.
 - Good unit test coverage.